Working Holiday in Australia: Frequently Asked Questions

 Q: Do I need a stamp or label in my passport?

-However, any Working Holiday Visa holder who chooses to, may have a visa label placed in their passport.
+However, any Working Holiday visa holder who chooses to, may have a visa label placed in their passport.
 This may be useful to show potential employers that you have the right to work in Australia.

 Regional Australia: anywhere in Australia except Sydney, Newcastle, Wollongong, the NSW Central Coast, Brisbane, the Gold Coast, Perth, Melbourne or the ACT.
 Any area identified on the Australian JobSearch website as requiring harvest workers will come within the definition of 'regional Australia'.